 - Teeth pain, sore gums, loose teeth

-- Unexplained bleeding of the nose
+- Unexplained nose bleeds

 - Facial numbness or paralysis